versionone/VersionOne.Client.Requestor/HOWTO-Barebones-V1-Story-Editor-with-JQuery-in-JSFiddle.md

 }
 ```

-* And, to wrap it up, put this into the JavaScript panel then hit run:
+* And, to wrap it up, paste this into the JavaScript pane:

 ```javascript
 var host = "http://eval.versionone.net";